Asbestos removal by qualified removalist

 SafeWork SA is unable to take complaints against an individual homeowner, unless there are workers are on site.
 Please talk to your local council if you have concerns regarding the way your neighbour is removing asbestos-containing material.

 If you are concerned about demolition work being carried out close to your home you may wish to take additional precautions such as keeping your windows and doors shut.

 If your property is in very close proximity to the work being undertaken, avoid working outside during the asbestos removal and clean up, for example avoid gardening and hanging out washing.

 Asbestos only poses a risk to health when fibres are inhaled.

-See our health risks page or Asbestos – A guide for householders and the general public for more information.
+See our health risks page for more information.